 Code of Architecture

-Detailed analysis of the first chapter from Alexander and the Code of Architecture club
+Chapter-by-chapter companion notes from Alexander and the Code of Architecture club.

 Authors: Andrew S. Tanenbaum, Maarten van Steen